Lim-Sangho/SymSATNet/README.md

 ## 3. SymSATNet
 SymSATNet is a variant of SATNet, which abbreviates symmetry-aware SATNet.
 SymSATNet assumes that some symmetries of the target rules are given a priori although the rules themselves are unknown.
+These symmetries can be obtained by a domain expert, or an automatic symmetry-detection algorithm, SymFind.
-We incorporated the symmetries into the SATNet's objective, and derive the equivariance requirement of the paramteter matrix of SATNet.
+We incorporated the symmetries into the SATNet's objective, and derive the equivariance requirement of the parameter matrix of SATNet.
 Consequently, SymSATNet can learn with significantly reduced number of parameters using the basis elements of the space of equivariant matrices.

 | ![sudoku_symmetry](img/sudoku_symmetry.png) |